 The UK Scheme is available to all companies (not sole traders) registered in England & Wales, Scotland or Northern Ireland involved in industrial robot integration.
-Interested companies are required to complete a free self-assessment to check whether they meet the necessary criteria prior to applying to be independently audited by an authorised RIA / BARA assessor.
+Interested companies are required to complete a free self-assessment to check whether they meet the necessary criteria prior to applying to be independently accessed by an authorised RIA auditor.

 What is the process for re-certification under the RIA / BARA Robot Integrators’ Certification Scheme?

 All companies certified under the RIA / BARA Robot Integrators’ Certification Scheme are required to be re-audited every two years.
-The RIA / BARA UK Scheme auditor will notify all certified companies prior to the end of the certification period.
+The UK Scheme RIA auditor will notify all certified companies prior to the end of the certification period.

 Companies must complete and return the ‘Biennial Integrator Re-certification Assessment Form’ to the auditor before the end of the two-year certification period.
 This includes the cost for re-certification.

 Re-certification requires the certified robot integrator to complete a new self-assessment.
 This enables the auditor to establish whether there have been any major changes since the previous certification audit.

 Should the re-certification period elapse without satisfying the payment terms of assessment form requirement, the applicant company will be treated as a new integrator and will again need to meet the cost of a first audit.
 No registration fee will apply if previously paid.

 Cost(s) for re-certification is available here.